Ex Church of Christ support group

 • while at the same time very suspicious of authority.

-• Huge interest in Sex.
+• Huge interest in Sex, because Sex is dangerous.

-4. Isolation: Members of churches that believe they are the only ones who have the truth, generally throw suspicion on other groups.
+• Isolation: Members of churches that believe they are the only ones who have the truth, generally throw suspicion on other groups.
 I have been a member of congregations whose main diet in sermons and Bible studies was how wrong other churches were.

 When someone leaves a cult one has been converted to as a teenager, one gets one's family back.
 When one leaves a sect one has been raised in, one loses one's family.
 Thus the need for this website.